 100% of our guides and drivers in Greece are local people.
 We firmly believe that a local licensed guide can offer more insight into the countryside and region as a whole as well as enhancing the local economy.
 Their expertise and local knowledge will enhance your experience and understanding of the historical context and the environmental impact of your visit.
 This is preferable, in our opinion, than sending a guide from another country or even from elsewhere in Greece.
 All food on the included trek is bought locally, which provides employment for local shops.
 The accommodation used on the tour is in small, family run establishments which have been in business for many years.
 Many of these hotels are traditionally built, respecting the local architecture and surroundings.
 Food in the hotels is primarily sourced locally.

 Our local supplier supports Archelon - The Sea Turtle Protection Society of Greece, and Arcturos - The Society for the Protection of Wildlife in Greece.
-For 2015 they plan to donate a percentage of the tour price to maintain ancient paths in the Zagoria area (Vikos National Park) and Pelion.
+Each year they plan to donate a percentage of the tour price to maintain ancient paths in the Zagoria area (Vikos National Park) and Pelion.

 We ask all our customers to respect the fragile mountain environment by, for example, taking their litter away with them.
 All our trips are either in very small groups or tailor made for individuals to minimise the impact of large groups on this mountain region.